The Dual Eligible report explained

 the same OOP cost with a higher CMS star rating (higher star rating = plan will provide better service to the patient)

 Dual eligible patients have fixed copays, so as long as the plan is a benchmark plan, costs for the patient are quite similar across the board.
 This means there's a lot of flexibility in helping them find a plan that increases your pharmacy's reimbursements AND saves the patient money or costs the same but is beneficial in other ways (i.e. higher CMS star rating)

 Find the low hanging fruit

 Medicare Advantage plan comparisons are more complex than stand-alone PDP comparisons because the patient's health benefits must be taken into account.
-Focus on patients who are currently enrolled in PDP's so that the plan comparison is much more straightforward and easy (remember, low hanging fruit!):
+Focus on patients who are currently enrolled in PDP's so that the plan comparison is much more straightforward (low hanging fruit!).

 To go after low hanging fruit, address opportunities in which the cheapest plan for the patient does not have any not covered ("NC") drugs listed.
-Often times dual eligible patients will receive formulary exceptions (essentially a Prior Authorization) for medications that are not on their current plan's formulary or in some states Medicaid pays for most drugs not covered by Medicare.
+Oftentimes dual eligible patients will receive formulary exceptions (essentially a prior authorization) for medications that are not on their current plan's formulary or in some states Medicaid pays for drugs not covered by Medicare.
 However, the process for obtaining formulary exceptions requires additional work and potential gaps in coverage, so it's better to prioritize patients that don't have a lot of these restrictions.

-Print a handout for the patient in the Dual Eligible report to help start the conversation!
+Print a handout for the patient from their Dual Eligible opportunity to help start the conversation!